s0l0ist/node-seal/USAGE.md

 const secretBase64Key = secretKey.save()
 const publicBase64Key = publicKey.save()
 const relinBase64Key = relinKey.save()
-// Please note savinig Galois keys can take an even longer time and the output is **very** large. const galoisBase64Key = galoisKey.save()
+// Please note saving Galois keys can take an even longer time and the output is **very** large. const galoisBase64Key = galoisKey.save()

 // Loading a key from a base64 string is the same for each type of key